 Can I See Who Liked a Tweet That Is Not Mine?

-That all changed with the big platform update in June 2024.
-Now, only the person who actually wrote the tweet can see the full list of who liked it.
-While you can often still see the total like count on a post, the specific list of names is private to the creator.
+No. Since the June 2024 privacy update, only the author of a post can see the full list of who liked it.
+Everyone else can see the total like count, but the specific list of users is private to the creator.

 Why Did X Hide Public Like Counts?

-By making likes private to the author, the platform hopes the focus will shift from a post’s popularity to the substance of the content itself.
+By making likes private to the author, the platform shifted the focus from a post’s popularity score to the substance of the content itself.

 Are There Any Free Tools to See Historical X Likes?

-For the most part, you get what you pay for.
-Most free tools are incredibly limited.
-You might find a platform like Tweet Binder that offers a free trial, but it’s usually restricted to just the last seven days of data and only a handful of tweets.
+Most free tools are limited.
+Tweet Binder offers a free tier, but it is restricted to the last seven days of data and a small sample of posts.

-If you need to dig into comprehensive historical data - like tracking engagement on a topic over months or analyzing deep user patterns - you’ll almost certainly need a paid subscription to a professional-grade analytics tool.
-The free options just don’t have that kind of power.
+If you need comprehensive historical data (tracking engagement on a topic over months or analyzing user patterns across quarters) a paid subscription to a professional-grade analytics tool is usually required.